-For NB Canada's advisory services, clients typically pay advisory fees that are based on the market value of the client's assets.
-The value of the client's assets is determined by NB Canada or the client's custodian, and generally includes accrued interest.
+For NB Canada's advisory services, retail clients typically pay advisory fees that are based on the market value of the client's assets.
+The value of the client's assets is determined by NB Canada or the client's custodian.
 NB Canada will generally use independent third-party pricing services or broker quotes to value assets.
 In certain cases, NB Canada will use its fair valuation procedures to obtain an internally generated valuation.